terabitbaci/web-developers-toolkit/command-line/command-line-mac.md

 ## Command Line Basics
-* Change folder
+1. Change directory (folder)
 >`cd`

-* Go one folder up
+2. Go one directory (folder) up
 >`cd ..`

-* Go to the home folder
+3. Go to the home directory (folder)
 > `cd ~`

-* Go to the root of the current hard drive
+4. Go to the root of the current hard drive
 > `cd /`

-* Print working folder
+5. Print working directory (folder)
 > `pwd`

-* List files of current folder
+6. List files of current directory (folder)
 > `ls`

-* List files of current directory including the hidden ones
+7. List files of current directory (folder) including the hidden ones
 > `ls -a`

-* Make a new folder
+8. Make a new directory (folder)
 > `mkdir`

-* Create a file
+9. Create a file
 > `touch`

-* Delete a file (NOTE: There is NO undo, "Are you sure?" or trash functionality)
+10. Delete a file (NOTE: There is NO undo, "Are you sure?" or trash functionality)
 > `rm`

-* Delete a folder
+11. Delete a directory (folder)
 > `rmdir`

-* Move a file
+12. Move a file
 > `mv`

-* Copy a file
+13. Copy a file
 > `cp`